Aics7/career-fair-coding-challenge/readme.txt

 	compile by: javac Issifu2.java
 	run by: java Issifu2 covid_data partial_time_series

-Output files will be created in you your current directory.
+Output files will be created in your current directory.
 Enjoy!